Saints Peter and Paul Roman Catholic Church Complex

 The second elementary school was built in 1912, a 2 1/2-story Romanesque Revival building designed by Erhard Brielmaier and Sons in a style rather old-fashioned for 1912, to match the other buildings.
-The building has some Gothic-style decorations, and an oculus in each gable.
+The building has some Gothic Revival-style decorations and an oculus in each gable.
 Inside, the rooms have hardwood floors and plastered walls.

+Prior to the construction of the school building in 1912, the site adjacent to the church was occupied by ̇St. Peter's Chapel.
+Dating to 1839, this wooden edifice in Gothic Revival style is Milwaukee's oldest Catholic church.
+It was originally St. Peter's Cathedral and stood at the northwest corner of State and Jackson Streets in Milwaukee.
+The status of cathedral was shifted in 1854 to St. John the Evangelist on Jackson Street.
+St. Peter's was moved to Cramer Street in 1889, where it stood next to St. Peter and Paul's Roman Catholic Church as St. Peter's Chapel.
+With the construction of the school it was moved to Murray Avenue, south of the convent, from 1912 to 1938, when it was moved again to St. Francis Seminary on South Lake Drive.
+It was moved for the fourth time to the open-air state historical museum Old World Wisconsin in 1975.

 The parish added a three-story elementary school in 1956.
 The school is not included in the National Register nomination.

 The complex is listed on the National Register of Historic Places for its architectural significance.
-Each building is a distinct design, but other than the 1956 school, they harmonize in materials and era, and together, the turn-of-the-century buildings are remarkably intact.
+Each building has a distinct design, but apart from the 1956 school, they harmonize in materials and era, and together, the turn-of-the-century ensemble is remarkably intact.